qingreee1/material-theme-jetbrains-docs/docs/reference/components.md

 - An indicator is displayed under the active tab
 - They can be bold uppercase
 - The close button has been reworked
+- A shadow is shown under the tab strip (from version 2.8.0)

 ### Buttons